Karrion Kross: WWE (2020–2021)

 Before signing with WWE, Kesar made a one-off appearance on the February 16, 2015, episode of Raw as Kevin Kross, where he teamed with Darren Young to face The Ascension (Konnor and Viktor) in a match that resulted in a no contest.

 On the February 4, 2020 episode of WWE Backstage, it was confirmed that Kross had signed with WWE.
-In the following weeks, mysterious video packages were shown that were later to be revealed as Kross'.
+In the following weeks, mysterious video packages were shown that were later to be revealed about Kross, revealing his new look consisting of a shaved head and a goatee.
 On the April 8 episode of NXT, Kross and Scarlett (shortened from her former ring name Scarlett Bordeaux) were seen in a car watching Johnny Gargano following his match with Tommaso Ciampa.
 The following week, Kross debuted by attacking Ciampa.
 On the May 6 episode of NXT, under the new ring name Karrion Kross, he made his debut by defeating Leon Ruff in a squash match.
 At TakeOver: In Your House on June 7, Kross defeated Ciampa via technical submission.
 At TakeOver: XXX on August 22, he defeated Keith Lee to win the NXT Championship for the first time.
 However, the following day, WWE announced that Kross had suffered a separated shoulder during the match, and on the August 26 episode of NXT, he vacated the title; this ended his reign at only 4 days, making it the shortest in the title's history.